 - Magazine subscriptions – you may want to check out your public library to find ideas for magazines and to spend some time looking through them to make sure they support and line up with your beliefs and values.
 Ranger Rick Magazine, National Geographic Kids, Brio, Ladybug, Highlights, Cricket, and Young Rider are just a few titles that have been around for a long time.

 This list is just the tip of the proverbial ice-burg.
-You can turn just about anything into an experience gift!
+You can turn just about anything into an experience gift for the family!
 One of the best parts of giving an experience gift for the family is that you can tailor the experience to meet the interests and values of the recipient while knowing that this experience won’t collect dust on the shelf or run out of battery life!